 Support

-Much of the debate around the Merrell Moab centers on its (lack of) support.
-Like most Merrells, it straddles the boundary between a hiking shoe and a casual, everyday shoe.
-Many beginners and casual hikers like that "out of the box comfort" (which is a classic marketing term for mediocre support).
-Meanwhile, many serious hikers and outdoor industry professionals consider it little more than a sneaker in the support department.
+One reason why many outdoor industry pros hate on the Moab is its mediocre support.
+Like most Merrells, it straddles the boundary between a (real) hiking shoe and (casual) everyday shoe.
+Many beginners and casual hikers like that "out of the box comfort" (which is a classic marketing term for crappy support).
+Meanwhile, many serious hikers and outdoor industry professionals consider Moabs to be glorified sneakers in the support department.

-Mine are thicker in the soles than a sneaker.
-(Maybe it's me, but the Moab 3 seems slighly beefier than the older Moabs that I sold when I managed footwear at Appalachian Outdoors?!)
-Still, they flex fairly easily around the mid-foot and don't have a ton of torsional rigidity (resistance to twisting).
-They're not flimsy—like some lightweight hiking shoes—but they're not as supportive as my Salmon X Ultra 4 or Scarpa Rush 2 hiking shoes, which are significantly lighter.
-For me, the Moab's just-about-average support is more palatable in the low-cut than the mid-cut boot since most hikers aren't counting on shoes for bomber support.
+Maybe it's my imagination, but the 3rd generation Moab seems slighly beefier than the older Moabs that I sold at Appalachian Outdoors?!
+They're somewhat chunky underfoot —sturdier than a sneaker—with moderate flex at the mid-foot and a little torsional rigidity (resistance to twisting).
+Not great.
+Not bad.
+A step up in support from everyday shoes but not as supportive as hiking shoes from brands like Salomon or Oboz.
+For me, the Moab's just-about-average support is more palatable in the low-cut than the mid-cut since most hikers aren't counting on hiking shoes for bomber protection.

 Weight

 My pair of men's Moab 3 Low (non-waterproof) hiking shoes tipped the scales at 2 pounds 4 ounces (size 12 - wide).
 That's average to slightly heavy for today's hiking shoes.
-Overall, the Merrell Moab 3's weight to support ratio isn't great—its build profiles best for hikers who prioritize price over support or weight savings.
-For a lighter option, men and women might try the Merrell Moab Speed or the gender-specific Merrell Antora (women) or Nova (men).
+Overall, the Merrell Moab 3's weight to support ratio isn't great.
+Its build profiles best for hikers who prioritize price over support or weight savings.
+For a lighter option, you might try the Merrell Moab Speed or the gender-specific Merrell Antora (women) or Nova (men)—or check out my picks for the best lightweight hiking shoes.

 Fit

 One of the best reasons to buy the Merrell Moab 3 is fit—if you have wide feet.
 I ordered the Moab 3 Low in wide since I need wide sizes in most brands.
 However, Merrell's wide surprisingly was too big for me?!
 My everyday shoe size is 11.5, and the 12 regular is my best fit in this shoe.
 With Merrell's regular size being as wide or wider than other brands' wides, the Moab may be a good call for hikers with really wide feet.
-If you have narrower feet, you should target another brand.
+If you have narrower feet (or even standard-sized feet), you should target another brand or browse the best hiking shoes for narrow feet.
 (Pro Tip: Heel slippage is a common issue in the Moab, especially if you don't have wide feet.)

 Comfort